Amandla Stenberg: Career

-2011–2016: Early roles and breakthrough
+2011–2017: Early work

 In 2011, she appeared in her first feature film, Colombiana, as a younger version of Zoe Saldana's character.
 Her breakthrough came at the age of 14, when she was cast as Rue in the 2012 film The Hunger Games.
 The film was a critical and financial success, and Stenberg's performance was praised.
 She received a number of awards and nominations, including a Black Reel Award nomination.
 In 2013, she was cast in the short film Mercy playing the daughter of Robin Thicke and Paula Patton; Thicke directed the film.
 Stenberg had a recurring role on season one of Sleepy Hollow from 2013 to 2014.

 In 2013, Stenberg began performing on the violin and singing harmonies at Los Angeles venues with singer-songwriter Zander Hawley.
 In 2014, Stenberg voiced Bia in the animated film Rio 2, which was a commercial success.
-In 2015, Stenberg released her first EP in August 2015 as the folk-rock duo Honeywater.
-In 2015, she released the video "Don't Cash Crop My Cornrows".
 She played series regular Halle Foster on the short-lived series Mr. Robinson, which ran in 2015.
-Stenberg co-wrote the comic book Niobe: She is Life with Sebastian Jones, which was illustrated by Ashley A. Woods, and published in November 2015.
-It is the first nationally distributed comic that has a black woman as its protagonist, author, and another as the artist.

 In 2016, Stenberg appeared in Beyoncé: Lemonade by Beyoncé, and won the BET YoungStars Award.
 In the same year, she signed with The Society, a modelling agency.
 Also in 2016, Stenberg had auditioned for the role of Shuri in the superhero film Black Panther, however, she walked away because she felt that she was not right for the role.
 She told Variety magazine in 2018: "It was so exhilarating to see it fulfilled by people who should have been a part of it and who deserved it and who were right for it.
 I just wasn't."
 The role was instead given to actress Letitia Wright.

-2017–present: Critical acclaim

-In 2017, Stenberg and Sebastian Jones released Niobe: She is Death, the second part of the trilogy.
-In the same year, she starred in the romantic drama Everything, Everything, directed by Stella Meghie, and co-starring Nick Robinson.
-Her single, "Let My Baby Stay", was featured in the film's soundtrack.
+In 2017, she starred in the romantic drama Everything, Everything, directed by Stella Meghie, and co-starring Nick Robinson.
 She received praise for her performance, and earned a Teen Choice Award nomination.